 Homeowners Insurance in Florida

-Recent legislative reforms including elimination of one-way attorney fees, litigation abuse restrictions, and encouragement of private market competition have helped stabilize rates.
+Recent legislative reforms, including the elimination of one-way attorney fees and encouragement of private market competition, have helped stabilize rates.
 Properties with newer roofs and strong wind mitigation features enjoy significantly lower premiums.

 Lock in Your Interest Rate